Last Updated on April 20, 2023

 - It’s just the right size, at 16 ounces (big enough to keep itself warm, small enough that I can reach with the spoon all the way to the bottom).
 This is also the same size as the mason jars I use for leftovers, so the amount of food comes out just right.

 - It comes with a folding spoon in the lid!
 Unless you’re the kind of super put together person who would never forget a spoon, this is super helpful!

-- The top is wide and easy to fill and eat out of (especially easy to fill if you use a simple canning funnel like this one)
+- The top is wide and easy to fill and eat out of (especially easy to fill if you use a simple canning funnel)

 - It has a track record of keeping my food hot till I’m ready to eat it even on cold days of snowshoeing or cross country skiing

 - It’s affordable!

 I’ve learned some tips to help keep hot food as hot as possible for as long as possible, and it makes a big difference!
 The three most important things are: